 Based on the descriptions of a resume and a CV, their 3 main differences can be identified as follows:

 1. Length – The resume as a summary is shorter in length and is usually submitted as a 1-page document.
-By contrast, a CV is a highly-detailed account of your life experiences up to the time of submission.
-A CV is like a living document; it will continue to grow in length as you gain more experience and build up on your expertise.
+By contrast, a resume is a highly-detailed account of your life experiences up to the time of submission.
+A resume is like a living document; it will continue to grow in length as you gain more experience and build up on your expertise.

-Despite these 3 main differences, both the resume and the CV share a few characteristics:
+Despite these 3 main differences, both the resume and the resume share a few characteristics:

-1. Structure – Both the resume and CV must be readable and structured in a professional manner.
+1. Structure – Both the resume and resume must be readable and structured in a professional manner.
 You would best be advised to maintain a simple but more focused look to either document:

 - Use only appropriate font styles such as Calibri, Cambria, Helvetica and Arial.

 - Use font size 12 to 14.

 - Keep a single space margin between lines.

 - Maintain a 1” margin all around; use “Print Preview” to be sure format is printable.

 - Left Aligned is preferred